ventus-ag/docs/_docs/coretasks/LoadBalancer.md

 title: LoadBalancer
 description: How to create a LoadBalancer Service
 tags: [ featured, coretasks ]
-# permalink: /NodePort/
+# permalink: /LoadBalancer/
 ---
-# NodePort
+# LoadBalancer
 {: .no_toc }
 ---